nadiamariduena/python-intro-2024-privat/17_recursion.md

 ## 🍭 Update the rock paper scissors

-- NOw I am going to update the game with the function I just learnt, dont forget to apply the indentation once you create the function
+- NOw I am going to update the game with the **function** I just learnt, don't forget to apply the indentation once you create the function.